awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 Use the following procedure to continue where you left off after creating either a launch template or a launch configuration\.

+**Note**
+Amazon EC2 Auto Scaling has recently changed the Auto Scaling group interface\.
+By default, you're shown the old user interface, but you can switch to the new user interface\.
+This topic contains steps for both\.
+To switch to the new user interface, on the **Auto Scaling Groups** page, on the banner at the top of the page, choose **Go to the new console**\.

 **To create an Auto Scaling group \(new console\)**

+1. From the new console, on the **Auto Scaling groups** page, choose **Create an Auto Scaling group**\.

 1. On the **Choose launch template or configuration** page, for **Auto Scaling group name**, enter a name for your Auto Scaling group\.